ajeetblog/blog/_wip/2020-04-23-SecAzDoPipelines.md

 Let's do it

-- Create a Key Vault
+1. Create a Key Vault

-- Add some Keys
+2. Add some Keys

-- Create a Variable Group
+3. Create a Variable Group

-- Add key-value
+4. Add key-value

-- Integrate Key Vault
+5. Integrate Key Vault

-- Add variable group in pipeline
+6. Add variable group in pipeline

-- Add a task to display variable
+7. Add a task to display variable

+### Azure Key Vault Task

 The above approach requires manual intervention to link Key vault with the pipeline.

+Follow steps 1 to 4 mention in the previous approach.

+1. Add variables in the pipeline YML file.

-### Azure Key Vault Task
+2. Add Azure Key Vault task

+3. Add display task